The Shadow of the Nineteenth Century: Rider Haggard and Tolkien

 “Here must we pass,” said Ayesha.
 “Be careful lest giddiness overcome you, or the wind sweep you into the gulf beneath, for of a truth it hath no bottom;” and, without giving us any further time to get scared, she started walking along the spur, leaving us to follow her as best we might.
 I was next to her, then came Job, painfully dragging his plank, while Leo brought up the rear.
 It was a wonderful sight to see this intrepid woman gliding fearlessly along that dreadful place.
 For my part, when I had gone but a very few yards, what between the pressure of the air and the awful sense of the consequences that a slip would entail, I found it necessary to go down on my hands and knees and crawl, and so did the other two.

-Tolkien’s Bridge is also fifty feet, whereas Rider Haggard’s is fifty yards.
+There are differences, of course.
+Tolkien’s Bridge is fifty feet, whereas Rider Haggard’s is fifty yards.
 Moreover, Rider Haggard’s Bridge does not actually extend the full-way across.
 It turns out that one needs to carry a plank to bridge the rest of the way.
 When the plank falls into the abyss, our protagonists find themselves stuck trying to cross what amounts to a broken bridge over an endless drop.
 Tolkien’s Bridge also breaks, but in an actually advantageous way, since it takes out the Balrog, and makes it harder for the Orcs to pursue the fleeing Fellowship.

 It is worth pointing out that Indiana Jones and the Last Crusade also utilises the Bridge Over the Abyss trope, though as we shall see, the comparisons with that keeping coming too…